 What Do Swifts Eat?

-samples of swift chick droppings were collected at various sites across Northern Ireland between 2010 and 2022.
+samples of swift chick droppings were collected at various sites across Northern Ireland between 2010 and 2025.
 My House, A Birch Hill Park, will be a permanent year on year study.
 Droppings in all cases were collected off the ground below nests when chicks were c3 weeks old and can poop out of nest sites.
-Droppings were dried and sent away for analaysis of insect contents
+Droppings were dried and sent away for analaysis of insect contents.
+Bolus are sometimes found below nests.

-No further classification and eg mean the insect fragments couldnt be IDd to species
+No further classification, nfc, and eg mean the insect fragments couldnt be IDd to species

 Swift site locations